ITCarlowGraphics/KDiff3_exercise/README.md

 ## Merge2
 1. undo the previous merge
 2.merge branch z into branch y
-3. the merged code should look like this
+3. the merged code should look like this (hint: Split Diff At Selection)
 ```
 #include <iostream>
 using namespace std;